rrrene/credo/guides/commands/suggest_command.md

 # mix credo suggest

-`suggest` suggests issues to fix in your code, but it cuts the list to a digestable count.
+`suggest` suggests issues to fix in your code.
-It is the default command of Credo.

-If you want to see the full list, use the `--all`  switch.

 ## Examples